 What rights do I have as a copyright owner?

-As the copyright owner, you have certain rights under the law to stop others from copying or distributing your work, or creating new works based on your work.
+As a copyright owner, you have certain rights under the law.
+These include the right to stop others from copying or distributing your work, or from creating new works based on your work.
 Copyright infringement generally occurs when a person engages in one of these activities without the copyright owner’s permission.

-For example, when someone else uploads your photo or video, they made a copy of that photo or video.
+For example, when someone uploads your photo or video, they make a copy of that photo or video.
 The same is true if someone uses a song in the soundtrack to a video, even if they paid for a copy of that song on another service.

-If you own a copyright, you have the right to grant permission to use your copyrighted work as well as prevent other people from using your copyrighted work without permission.
+If you own a copyright, you have the right to grant permission to use your copyrighted work, as well as the right to prevent other people from using your copyrighted work without permission.